-Successful transmission relies on the neurotransmitter being readily available, the release of the neurotransmitter via exocytosis, successful binding at post-synaptic receptors, a response by the post-synaptic cell and removal or deactivation of the neurotransmitter.
+Neurotransmission requires the release of a readily available neurotransmitter by exocytosis, binding at post-synaptic receptors, an appropriate response by the post-synaptic cell and removal or deactivation of the neurotransmitter.

 Synthesis and Storage of Neurotransmitters

-Once they have been produced, neurotransmitters are generally stored in vesicles within the synaptic terminal until an action potential arrives, resulting in their release.
+Once synthesised, neurotransmitters are stored in vesicles within the synaptic terminal until an action potential arrives, causing their release.

-Neurotransmitters then diffuse across the synaptic cleft to the post-synaptic membrane, where they bind to various receptors.
-There are two types of post-synaptic receptors a neurotransmitter can bind to:
+Neurotransmitter in the synaptic cleft diffuses across the gap to the post-synaptic membrane.
+Here, they can bind to two types of post-synaptic receptors.